 7. Watching pornography in a group or in a public location is prohibited.

-The petitioner filed a PIL in order to get pornographic content on the internet banned.
-On August 29, 2014, the bench granted ASG Mr. L. Nageswara Rao’s request thereby directing the government to submit an interlocutory application and writ petition to the Cyber Regulatory Advisory Committee, since this issue had been allocated to the Committee under Section 88 of the Information Technology Act, 2000.
+In this case, the petitioner filed a Public Interest Litigation (PIL) in order to get pornographic content on the internet banned.
+On August 29, 2014, the bench granted ASG Mr. L. Nageswara Rao’s request, thereby directing the government to submit an interlocutory application and writ petition to the Cyber Regulatory Advisory Committee since this issue had been allocated to the Committee under Section 88 of the Information Technology Act, 2000.
 The Court granted an interlocutory application submitted by the Supreme Court Women Lawyers’ Association on June 26, 2016.
-The interlocutory applications requested that the Central Government must order the Ministry of Communication and Information Technology and the Ministry of Human Resources Development to prohibit pornographic websites from operating.
+The interlocutory applications requested that the central government order the Ministry of Communication and Information Technology and the Ministry of Human Resources Development to prohibit pornographic websites from operating.

 The petition and the associated story